 - The Ultimate Guide to StreamElements

-How to Setup – Stream alerts, follower notifications and donations
+How to Setup – Stream alerts, Follower Notifications and Donations

 Many of the all-in-one bots also include these kinds of systems that you can get working really nicely.
 So good thing to think is.
 Do you want to use couple places or do you want to just use one place?

-How to setup – Twitch stream alerts software:
+How to setup – Twitch stream alerts software

-This has been really talked about subject for years.
+This has been really talked about the subject for years.
 Some twitch streamers start with webcam and some don’t.
-After checking out many streamers and watching them grow i can honestly say that webcam helps your channel to grow more quicker.
+After checking out many streamers and watching them grow i can honestly say that webcam helps your channel to grow quicker.

-The people in your channel can see your reactions much more better than without one.
+The people in your channel can see your reactions much better than without one.
 Which is a pretty huge deal.
 Marketing your channel is also more challenging without one since you need to create pictures for going live notifications and such.

-What Game is Good for Streaming if you want to Grow
+What Game is Good for Streaming if you want to Grow on Twitch?

-There is so many streamers on those games that scrolling down the list would take ages and people these days do not have a long attention span.
+There are so many streamers on those games that scrolling down the list would take ages and people these days do not have a long attention span.
 So the streamers on the bottom of that list are not most likely going to get any viewers from that list.

 How to check what is a good game and bad game to stream?

+BONUS TWO!
 Here is a little trick also that you can use also that i call a Twitcheroo – (Switcheroo)

 Some streamers do a Twitcheroo by accident and some intentionally.
-So Twitcheroo is pretty common thing in the streaming world.
+So Twitcheroo is a pretty common thing in the streaming world.

-First you start to play a game where you get to the top of the list quite easily and start to attract viewers.
+First, you start to play a game where you get to the top of the list quite easily and start to attract viewers.
 Then you just stream and have fun.
 When your stream has more viewers you can do a Twitcheroo.

 Which means you can change for another game that has a bigger audience.
 When you change the game now your stream appears higher on the list so you can get even more viewers!

 Be careful though by changing game genres and games you can also lose some viewers.
 It’s all about planning and trying out.
-Of source this works best for variety streamers but niche streamers have their own benefits when staying in the same game 🙂
+Of source, this works best for variety streamers but niche streamers have their own benefits when staying in the same game 🙂

-Do you need a Streaming Schedule
+Do You Need a Streaming Schedule?

 When you create a streaming schedule people will know when you are online and make time to be there to watch the stream.
 If you stream little bit on the morning, then little bit on the evening.
 Some viewers might miss some action that they would like to have been part off.

 After you have had a schedule for awhile it’s pretty funny when your viewers will start to call you out by being late 😀 But!
-This is also good since they are expecting your stream which also bring more hype in Twitter and such.
+This is also good since they are expecting your stream which also bring more hype on Twitter and such.
 But please don’t always be late..
 Don’t be that person..